drinosaret/vn-club-resources/docs/sources.md

 - **[Shinnku](https://www.shinnku.com/)** — Chinese visual novel resource site offering a wide range of Japanese titles.
 The site is organized, regularly updated, and supports downloads for Windows, Android, and other platforms.
 Check out the [生肉集合](https://www.shinnku.com/files/galgame0) section for raw VNs sorted by release date.

 - **[H-Suki](https://www.h-suki.com/en/home)** — Adult-oriented DDL site with VN downloads and patches.
 Great for older and rare titles.
 Impressive PC-98 collection.
-Requires a login to download, but links from here are pretty much guaranteed to work.
+Requires a login to download, but links from here tend to last for a while.

 - **[Internet Archive](https://archive.org/)** — Huge digital library.
 Great for older obscure titles.
 The [Neo Kobe](https://archive.org/details/NeoKobe-NecPc-98012017-11-17) collection is an essential for anyone interested in PC-98 games.